maurosoria/dirsearch/README.md

 - Request delaying
 - Multiple wordlist formats (lowercase, uppercase, capitalization)
 - Quiet mode
+- Debug mode
 - Option to force requests by hostname
 - Option to whitelist response codes (-i 200,500)
 - Option to blacklist response codes (-x 404,403)
 - Option to exclude responses by sizes
 - Option to exclude responses by texts
 - Option to exclude responses by regexps (example: "Not foun[a-z]{1}")
-- Option to remove dot from extension when forcing
 - Options to display only items with response length from range
 - Option to add custom suffixes and prefixes
+- Option to remove all extensions on every wordlist entries
+- Option to remove dot from extension when forcing
 - ...